Th3BFG/hex-note/README.md

 # hex-note
+The Present:
 Hex Note is a Twitter chat bot that speaks Hex.
+The bot first retrieves OAuth credentials from Twitter, then moves into a processing loop to determine what to say.
+Using REST calls to the Twitter API, the bot can find trends, users, and post tweets.

+The Future:
-I'm currently using it as a way to become familiar with OAuth, REST calls, and running a service.
+I plan to implement multithreading and running the bot as a service.
-I plan to expand the bot by adding more 'thoughtful' speech patterns.
+I also plan to expand the bot by adding more 'thoughtful' speech patterns.